Diet and exercise in pregnancy with type 1/2 diabetes

 Keep an eye on your portion sizes

-How much you eat during a meal is just as important as what you eat.
-Friends and family might encourage you to have extra food or snacks because ‘you’re eating for 2 now’.
-This is actually a myth and isn’t true.
+How much you eat during a meal matters just as much as what you eat.
+Friends and family might push you to have extra food or snacks because ‘you’re eating for two now’.
+This is a myth and isn’t true!

-You don’t need to eat any extra food in the first 2 trimesters of pregnancy.
-In the third trimester, you may need to eat around 200 calories extra a day, which is around half a sandwich.
+You don’t need to eat any extra food in the first two trimesters of pregnancy.
+In the third trimester, you may need to eat around 200 calories extra a day, which is only around half a sandwich.

 Find out more about how much extra you should eat in pregnancy.